pran-7-5/eco_style/README.md

 Genetics
 --------------------------------------------------------------------------------------------
 ```
-If you want to know about women sex organs specifically then, I will say

-To be honest I think there should not be much difference between man and woman, there is only 1 chromosome difference.
+If you want to know about women sex organs specifically then, I will say to be honest I think there should not be much difference between man and woman, there is only 1 chromosome difference.
 The man was a woman, that's why they have nipples.

 Female = X chromosome(girl) = 42 chromosomes
 Women don't have Y chromosomes, Women don't have ability to control the gender of the new offspring.

 Male = X/Y chromosome = 42/43 chromosomes
 Only Men have both X and Y chromosomes.
 So it depends upon male whether he wants a boy or girl to reproduce.
 The problem is men are very stupid nowadays, they don't know how to control genetics.

 Girl birth = XX
 Boy birth = XY
 So X is common, that's why men also have nipples.

 If there are things that only girls have, then I can't verify that, personally experience that.
 That is the only thing in the cosmos that I don't know.